 By Blake Ng — 17 Feb 2021

-It’s no surprise that this is one of the largest factors when deciding on a payment gateway.
+It’s no surprise that this is one of the largest factors when choosing a payment gateway.
 A typical payment gateway fee for example would be 2.9% of your transaction + 30 cents.

 A big factor that affects the pricing and fees of each payment gateway: